-While some sports remain fairly local in their popularity, there are those sports like table tennis whose popularity seems boundless as it slowly spreads across the globe.
-Listed below are the countries across the world in which table tennis is most popular, as well as how and when this popularity reached its peak in each location.
+While some sports remain fairly local in their popularity, there are some sports like table tennis whose popularity seems boundless as it spreads across the globe.
+Listed below are the countries across the world in which table tennis is most popular, as well as how and when this popularity reached its peak in each area.

 - South Korea

 China is easily the country in which table tennis is most popular.
 For the past fifty years, they have become renowned for dominating world championship competitions, even winning every single gold medal at the 2008 and 2012 Olympics.
 Though China’s teams are known for being a powerhouse in such tournaments, they are also well known for producing the most successful individual players in the sport’s history.
 Chinese player Deng Yaping even won the most professional titles of any table tennis player ever.